UK VAT Calculator: Add or Remove VAT

 VAT Registration and Thresholds

-Businesses must register for VAT when their taxable turnover exceeds £90,000 (as of 2024/25) in a 12-month period.
+Businesses must register for VAT when their taxable turnover exceeds £90,000 (2026/27 threshold) in a 12-month period.
 Once registered, businesses must:

 Businesses can also voluntarily register for VAT even if their turnover is below the threshold, which allows them to reclaim VAT on their purchases.
+If you are not sure whether to register, our accountants in North London will model the cash flow impact before you submit anything to HMRC.
 This can be beneficial for businesses that:

 VAT Calculation Methods